Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claims 1, 7, 34, 35, 58, 91, 93, 96 and 126-127 are rejected under 35 U.S.C.
+Claims 1, 7, 34-35, 58, 91, 93, 96, 126 and 128 are rejected under 35 U.S.C.
 103 as being unpatentable over HARASZTI (Optimized Cholesterol-siRNA Chemistry Improves Productive Loading onto Extracellular Vesicles.
 Molecular Therapy.
 2018.) in view of MANAHARAN (US 8,828,956 B2).

-HARASZTI does not teach adding a C3 or C6 spacer.
+HARASZTI does not teach adding a C6.

-It would have been obvious to the person of ordinary skill in the art at the time the invention was made to incorporate a C3 or C6 spacer.
-The person of ordinary skill in the art would have been motivated to make those modifications and reasonably would have expected success because C3 and C6 and TEG, which is used in HARASZTI, are functional equivalents of spacers commonly used in the pharmaceutical industry for delivering siRNA when it is conjugated to cholesterol.
+It would have been obvious to the person of ordinary skill in the art at the time the invention was made to incorporate a C6 spacer.
+The person of ordinary skill in the art would have been motivated to make those modifications and reasonably would have expected success because C6 and TEG, which is used in HARASZTI, are functional equivalents of spacers commonly used in the pharmaceutical industry for delivering siRNA when it is conjugated to cholesterol.
 Furthermore these spacers helped to stabilize the composition.

 Response to Arguments